JonasHeilig/Suits-MCPlugin/readme.md

 Makes 10 damage and has a 3-second cooldown. <br>
 ### EnergySnowball
 Makes 5 damage and gives the shoot player levitation <br>
+### SuperCarrot
+Gives Regeneration, Resistance and Strength for 10, 60 and 10 seconds. <br>
+But let also the player glow for 25 seconds. <br>

 ## Commands
 ``/get <player> <item>`` - Get Custom Items from the Plugin